Guidelines/Expectations For Nurse Practitioner Clinical Preceptor

 - Review the student's tentative plan for management of the client's health promotion needs and/or presenting conditions and provide necessary guidance to ensure appropriateness and comprehensiveness of the care plan.

-- Supervise the student when he/she initiates client management regimens and referral procedures.
+- Supervise the student with initiation of client management regimens and referral procedures.

-- Meet briefly with NP Program faculty member who makes site visits during the semester to review student progress and share ideas concerning ways to facilitate student learning.
+- Meet briefly with NP program clinical site facilitator faculty member who makes site visits during the semester to review student progress and share ideas concerning ways to facilitate student learning.

 - Maintain communication with the program faculty as necessary throughout the semester.
 Any problems that could interfere with effective care provision or the student's learning should be brought to the student's and/or program faculty's attention as soon as possible.

-- Complete a Preceptor Evaluation of Nurse Practitioner Student Performance form reflecting the student’s performance/progress upon completion of the semester.
+- Complete a Preceptor Evaluation of Nurse Practitioner Student Performance form reflecting the student's performance/progress upon completion of the semester.
 It is essential that the preceptor meet with the NP student to review the evaluation.
-Following the meeting, mail the evaluation to the student’s clinical instructor in self-addressed envelope provided.
+Following the meeting, mail the evaluation to the student's clinical faculty in self-addressed envelope provided or give the form to the student to return.
 This summative evaluation should be done in conjunction with frequent and ongoing feedback to the student throughout the clinical experience.

 - Share ideas for improving the clinical component of the NP program with the program faculty.